 Sudden Cardiac Arrest is one of the leading causes of death today.
 For every minute a Cardiac Arrest victim goes without defibrillation their likelihood of survival decreases by roughly 10%.
 A victim usually has between 3-4 minutes to receive treatment before brain damage will occur and it is within this precious time crunch that most victims lose their lives.
 We at Archer sought out a solution that could make AED implementation more efficient and reduce treatment times.
 It has since been our mission to create a turnkey solution to rapid AED transit and to provide a better chance at surviving Sudden Cardiac Arrest.

 Automated External Defibrillators (AED) are extremely effective in treating Sudden Cardiac Arrest.
 The proliferation and proper use of AEDs can and has helped to reduce the number of fatal Sudden Cardiac Arrest episodes.
-The more than 300,000 annual deaths in the United states alone however, lends credibility to the fact that there are still discrepancies in their implementation.
+The more than 300,000 annual deaths in the United states alone however, lends credibility to the fact that there are still short-comings in their implementation.
 Traditional AED implementation is as simple as mounting a unit to a wall in a clubhouse, gym, or other central structure.
 These static defibrillators must then be located, fetched, and carried to a victim in need.
-This standard paradigm is inefficient and makes effectively treating a victim just a few hundred yards away nearly impossible.
+This standard paradigm is inconsistent, ineffective, and makes treating a victim just a few hundred yards away nearly impossible.